Tuo32/thailink/README.md

 The src is the main folder of all backend code.

-There is the example database if you want to run it on localhost in seniorproject.sql
+There is the example database if you want to run it on localhost in seniorproject.sql.
+The demo user which has all permission, usrename:seeall password:seeall